pagliares/java-fx-hands-on/README.md

     @Override
     public void start(Stage stage) throws Exception {

+        /**
-        /** When the user clicks the x symbol in the Stage, the application closes visually, but it is still running Usually not changed to false, but it can be useful in some specific scenarios when, for instance, multiple windows are open at the same time Platform.setImplicitExit(false);
+           If we use Platform.setImplicitExit(false), when the user clicks the x symbol in the Stage, the application closes visually, but it is still running
+           Usually not changed to false, but it can be useful in some specific scenarios when, for instance, multiple windows are open at the same time **/

-         **/
+        // Platform.setImplicitExit(false);

         VBox root = new VBox();
         root.setAlignment(Pos.CENTER);
         root.setPadding(new Insets(20, 20, 20, 20));